 Scoring in this category is based on a team’s design approach.
 Specifically, how well did a team achieve its stated design objectives through implementation of a technically sound strategy.

 4. RESULTS AND SUPPORT (30%)

 Scoring in this category is based on several criteria.
 First, how well do the technical data and, if provided, cost analyses support the outcome.
 Second, how successfully does the design outcome achieve the objective of the stated design objective.
 A team’s ability to succinctly and clearly articulate what was accomplished is crucial.

 If the students have any A/V requirements, they must contact the Office of Development and Alumni Relations (215-898-6564) so the proper equipment can be set up and available on the day of the Competition.
 Remember that all setup is included in the 15 minutes of presentation time.

-Wu and Chen will be available to students competing in the Senior Design Competition on Thursday, April 30th.
-Students should contact the Office of Development and Alumni Relations (215) 898-6554 or visit the
+Wu and Chen will be available to students competing in the Senior Design Competition on Thursday, April 27th.
+A link to sign up for slots will be sent out on Tuesday April 25th via the